ahgencer/ocitree/docs/INSTALL.md

    or [Kinoite](https://kinoite.fedoraproject.org/download) from the bootable ISO.
 You may also need to upgrade to the latest version first:

-        $ rpm-ostree upgrade && systemctl reboot
+        $ rpm-ostree upgrade --reboot

 2. Afterwards, you can rebase onto *ahgencer/silverblue:37* with:

-       $ rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ahgencer/silverblue:37
+       $ rpm-ostree rebase --reboot ostree-unverified-registry:ghcr.io/ahgencer/silverblue:37

    Alternatively, you can use one of the tags listed [here](#installation).

-3. Now, you should be able to reboot into the new image:

-       $ systemctl reboot

-4. You can confirm that everything went correctly with:
+3. You can confirm that everything went correctly with:

        # rpm-ostree status